Best Audio Interface for Beginners: Top Picks for High-Quality Sound

 Some of the best audio interfaces to record an input signal for your digital audio workstation

 Audio interfaces have different connectivity options such as USB, FireWire, Thunderbolt, and PCIe.
-USB interfaces are the most common and offer a good balance of speed and compatibility with various devices.
+USB audio interface options are the most common and offer a good balance of speed and compatibility with various devices.

 FireWire is less common nowadays but still found in some professional setups.
 Thunderbolt interfaces deliver higher speeds and lower latency, making them suitable for more demanding applications.
 PCIe interfaces are typically used in professional studio environments due to their high performance but require installation inside the computer via a dedicated PCIe slot.